anikita15/GigShield/README.md

 GigShield AI was built using a variety of tools and technologies.
 These include React, Tailwind CSS, Node.js, Express.js, MongoDB, Python, Scikit-learn, OpenWeatherMap API and Razorpay Sandbox.

-## Try It Out

-You can try out GigShield AI for yourself at

 ## GitHub Repository
 You can find the GitHub repository, for GigShield AI at https://github.com/anikita15/GigShield.git.